Stephen Nyodho Ador Majwok

-Stephen Nyodho Ador Majwok (born 1 January 1973) is a South Sudanese prelate of the Catholic Church who is the Bishop of the Roman Catholic Diocese of Malakal, in South Sudan since 23 May 2019.
-Before then, from 15 May 2005 until he was appointed bishop, he was a priest of the same Catholic diocese.
+Stephen Nyodho Ador Majwok (born 1 January 1973) is a South Sudanese prelate of the Catholic Church who has served as the Bishop of the Roman Catholic Diocese of Malakal, in South Sudan since 23 May 2019.
+He previously served as a priest of the same Catholic diocese.
 He was appointed bishop by Pope Francis.
 He was consecrated bishop on 28 July 2019, at Christ the King Cathedral, in Malakal.

 Early life and education

 He was born on 1 January 1973, at Andong, Diocese of Malakal, Upper Nile State, in South Sudan.
 From 1982 until 1989, he attended primary schools in Adong and Thawrat Malakal.
 From 1990 until 1977 he studied at the Saint Lwanga Institute.
 He studied Philosophy at the Saint Paul National Major Seminary in Khartoum, Sudan from 1997 until 2000, graduating with a Diploma in Philosophy.
 He continued his studies at the same seminary from 2000 until 2005, while studying Theology.
 In 2004, he graduated with a Bachelor's degree in Sacred Theology.
 He holds a Licentiate in Moral Theology, obtained from the Pontifical Urban University, in Rome, where he studied from 2013 until 2016.
 His Doctorate in Moral Theology was awarded by the Pontifical University of St. Thomas Aquinas, in Rome, where he studied from 2016 until 2018.